jeckman/wpgplus/README.txt

 password into it - they'd still be accessible to someone with filesystem access.

 == Changelog ==

+= 0.8.6 =
+* Restarting development.
+Got a test version working with Google+ in the us - changes to all the redirects it goes through, now using /app/basic/share/ instead of the older mobile version
+* Updating notes in the readme to clarify what does not work - 2 factor auth, non-US

 = 0.8.5 =
 * Setting redirection back to 5 on the login check.
 I'd prefer not to rely on redirection this way, given that on some hosts curl redirection isn't allowed, but that will require